vikramdayal/PotBanger/README.md

 As usual, please feel free to make any enancements that others can enjoy.
 At a later stage, we can create another repository of music created by the potbanger.

+Note: The GUI has been developed using Netbeans API.
+Granted, there are better IDEs like Intellij, but Netbeans is still the best IDE if you want to do GUI deevlopment.
+If you are making GUI changes, please use Netbeans only.